-Therapy can help patients discovering the root cause of their anxieties, what has been triggering their episodes, and what stressors are commonly associated with the emergence of these of the symptoms.
+Therapy can help clients discover the root cause of their anxieties, what has been triggering their episodes, and what stressors are commonly associated with the emergence of these symptoms.

 There are different kinds of anxiety disorders, so it is imperative that you receive the kind of treatment that is custom-tailored to what affects you.
 Specific disorders have their own symptoms and severity, and the treatment will depend on these factors.

 What about the length of the therapy needed?
-Again, this will depend on some factors such as the type of the anxiety disorder, the severity of the disorder, the willingness of the patient to attend regular psychotherapy sessions, the effectiveness of the intervention, and the response of the patient to the therapy.
+Again, this will depend on some factors such as the type of the anxiety disorder, the severity of the disorder, the willingness of the client to attend regular psychotherapy sessions, the effectiveness of the intervention, and the response of the client to the therapy.